WebHare/platform/whtree/modules/wrd/doc/topics/wrdauth/background.md

 ### Login cookie
 The actual login cookie has no suffix.
 It stores the sessionid, followedby a space and then an encrypted dataset containing the user's id and the login session parameters.
-This cookie will have a set expiry date if a persistent login was requested and will otherwise be a session-only cookie
+This cookie will have a set expiry date if a persistent login was requested and will otherwise be a session-only cookie.

 This cookie is a session cookie and is not readable from JavaScript.